big-data-and-economics/big-data-class-materials/README.md

 Charlie Berman is our Course-Attached tutor.
 He will host office hours in the SASC and will be available for individual appointments.
 His hours are:

-- TK
-- TK
+- **SASC Drop-in Hours**: MTR 2:30-4
+- **Evening Help Session:** R 7:30-9 (room assignment to come)

+You can also schedule private office hours at the Calendar Link: https://calendar.app.google/2Abyp3LqY3NPeg4u8.

-HE can help you troubleshoot *R*.
+He can help you troubleshoot *R*.
 He does not have solutions to the problem sets, but he can help you figure them out.

 ## GitHub Codespaces